 Third, an engaging and interactive ‘Rebellion’ story that set out the rebellious history of Nottingham, commencing with the iconic legend of Robin Hood, linked to the other nationally important episodes – the Civil War, the Luddites and the Reform Act riots – and to draw out the contemporary relevance of ideas of freedom and democracy.

-Fourth, the use of the caves and Brewhouse Yard folk gallery to tell the story of the Castle’s 1,000 years of history, including one of the Country’s most important historic events – Edward lll entering the Castle through its cave system (Mortimer’s Hole) to take his rightful crown.
+Fourth, the use of the extensive caves and Brewhouse Yard folk gallery to tell the story of the Castle’s 1,000 years of history, including one of the Country’s most important historic events – Edward lll entering the Castle through its cave system (Mortimer’s Hole) to take his rightful crown.

 Fifth, new art galleries to showcase Nottingham’s creative pre-eminence, in both Lace and in medieval alabaster (the latter story was never previously told, yet Nottingham was the centre of the international art world between 1300 and 1500)